-Associate Dean of the College for Upperclass Studies
+Deputy Dean of the College for Curriculum and Co-Curriculum

-While at Yale, Dean Rodriguez developed expertise in 20th century anti-racist and anti-imperialist movements, comparative racial formations, and black Latin American cultural and political history.
-Her work has been published in Radical History Review, Souls: A Critical Journal of Black Culture, Politics and Society, and the anthology Transnational Blackness: Navigating the Global Color Line.
-She has taught courses on U.S. cultural history, critical theory, and on globalization, education, and digital culture.
+Dean Rodriguez earned a Bachelor of Arts with honors in Africana Studies and Education from Brown University and a Doctor of Philosophy in African American and American Studies from Yale University.
+Her scholarship on 20th century anti-racist and anti-imperialist movements and comparative racial formations across the Americas has been published in Radical History Review, Souls: A Critical Journal of Black Culture, Politics and Society, and the anthology Transnational Blackness: Navigating the Global Color Line.

 - Senior Theses

 - Sophomore Seminars